I’ve gotten many questions about the keto diet for runners lately among my private clients, so I felt it was time to discuss it publicly.

 - Limited Performance

 - Once again, low carb running will likely impact performance, since we’ve discussed how oxygen can be a limiting factor for performance.
-Also, over time, training with reduced carbohydrate availability may limit the athlete’s ability to maintain a desirable training intensity.
+Also, over time, training with reduced carbohydrate availability may limit the athlete’s ability to maintain desirable training intensity.

 Dietary Risks of A Low Carbohydrate Diet